quantumhack/CohortProject_2020/Project_2_VQE_Molecules/Business_Application.md

 We performed this task for H2, LiH and H4.
 Additionally, further challenges were addressed.
 - We explored the framework Qulacs to simulate noise aware quantum systems in order to find the first excited state of a H2 molecule, by using VQE and orthogonality with the fundamental state.
 - We analyzed and solved the Max-Cut problem with VQE.
 This problem is known to be NP-complete and can be significantly sped up with hybrid methods.
+- We used PennyLane framework to find the  ground state of the H$_2$O molecule with FCI and tapering techniques.

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve
 VQE provides an enormous speed up for certain optimization problems.
 Among these, the Max-Cut problem is of significant importance for circuit design.
 Better solutions to these problems would have an enormous impact both on scalability and cost reductions for technological developers.